Sanibel & Captiva

 • Parking is $2.00 per hour and the parking lot is just a short walk from the beach.
 There are public bathrooms, outdoor showers, a pick nick area and a small fishing pier.

-• The beach, the pier and the nature trails are all wheelchair accessible.
+• The beach, the pier and the nature trails are all wheelchair accessible, however they were affected by hurricane Ian and the trails, pier and boardwalks are still under repair.
 Courtesy beach wheelchairs are available from the City of Sanibel Police Department with a 24-hour noticeprovided upon 24-hour notice to City of Sanibel Police Department Dispatch, 239-472-3111.
 Based on availability.

 • Pets are allowed but only on a leash.